 5. Make Sure Your Passwords Are Strong

-Sorry folks!
-The days of setting your password as well... "password" are over.
+The days of setting your password "password" are over.
 Whether you're creating an online shopping account or your online banking login, be sure your password contains a variety of capital letters, numbers, and symbols.
 If multi-factor identification is available, enable it!
-It might take a few extra seconds to log in, but what's a few extra seconds when it comes to protecting your money and your identity!
+It might take a few extra seconds to log in, but it’s worth those few extra seconds when it comes to protecting your money and your identity!

 6. Use Your Debit Card Carefully

-I love my debit card!
-I'm on a budget, and it's what I use for my daily purchases.
-But as we mentioned before, there are a few places it's best to use another form of payment.
-Skimmers frequently target gas stations and free standing ATMs.
+Debit Cards are easy and convenient, and when on a budget, they a great for every-day purchases.
+But there are a few places it's best to use another form of payment.
+Skimmers frequently target gas stations and free-standing ATMs.
 It's also risky to use your debit card when making hotel, airline, and rental car reservations.
 If possible, avoid the danger and just don't do it!

 7. Sign for your Purchases

 When you're in a crowded store, you never know who's looking over your shoulder.
 That might sound a little paranoid, but scammers are smart, and it's just difficult to tell when you're in a rush.
 Rather than using your PIN number, opt to run the transaction as credit and sign for the purchase.
-Plus, if you're one of our members, you'll earn Scholarship or uChoose points anyway – so it's safe and rewarding!
+Plus, DuGood members earn Scholarship or uChoose points anyway—so it's safe and rewarding!